Yamavu/PicoMite_User_Manual/src/about.md

 and suggestions.

 ### Support
 Support questions should be raised on the Back Shed forum ( http://www.thebackshed.com/forum/Microcontrollers ) where there are many enthusiastic MMBasic users who would be only too happy to help.
 The developers of the PicoMite firmware are also regulars on this forum.

 ### Copyright and Acknowledgments

-The PicoMite firmware and MMBasic is copyright 2011-2021 by Geoff Graham and Peter Mather 2016-2021.
+The PicoMite firmware and MMBasic is copyright 2011-2024 by Geoff Graham and Peter Mather 2016-2024.

 1-Wire Support is copyright 1999-2006 Dallas Semiconductor Corporation and 2012 Gerard Sexton.

 FatFs (SD Card) driver is copyright 2014, ChaN.

-WAV and FLAC file support is copyright 2019 David Reid.
+WAV, MP3, and FLAC file support is copyright 2019 David Reid.

 JPG support is thanks to Rich Geldreich